 Buffalo Chicken Soup

-Buffalo Chicken Soup is the perfect way to get one of my all-time favorite flavor combinations: buffalo sauce and chicken.
-Turning it into a skinny soup recipe just makes it all the better.
+I love this recipe for chilly fall or winter nights, and it’s a crowd favorite on gameday.
+This soup is the perfect way to get one of my all-time favorite flavor combinations: Buffalo sauce and chicken.
+Turning it into a healthy soup recipe just makes it all the better!

 How to Make Buffalo Chicken Soup